HoubkneghteS/HoubkneghteS/README.md

 ### Hello 👋

-I am Adam aka HoubkneghteS.
-I work in IT in Detroit Lakes, MN.
+I am Adam aka HoubkneghteS, I like to play music, tinker, and enjoy the outdoors.
+Check out some of my projects:

 ## Links
 - [Github](https://github.com/HoubkneghteS) (You are here)